zacharyburnett/ioscustomringtones/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/ioscustomringtones)
 ![PyPI - Version](https://img.shields.io/pypi/v/ioscustomringtones)

-# generate `Ringtones.plist` for custom iOS ring and alert tones
+# use arbitrary audio files as iOS ring and alert tones
-### list custom tones in iOS settings by generating `/Media/iTunes_Control/iTunes/Ringtones.plist`

 ```shell
 pip install ioscustomringtones
 ```

+> [!IMPORTANT]
+> This process requires you to connect your iOS device to a computer via USB and browse / edit its files.
+> These instructions use `ifuse` for Linux and macOS;
+> on Windows you can try [iMazing](https://imazing.com/download) or something similar.

+> [!IMPORTANT]
+> The audio files need to have the `.m4r` extension (identical to `.m4a` but the name is important).
+> I used `ffmpeg` here, but you can use whatever software you like to convert the files.

+> [!NOTE]
+> This does *not* require a jailbroken device.

 #### Instructions

-1. convert audio files to `.m4a`, then rename to `.m4r`:
+1. convert the audio files to `.m4a`, then rename the extension to `.m4r`:
     ```shell
     ffmpeg -i some_tone.wav some_tone.m4a
     mv some_tone.m4a some_tone.m4r
     ```

-2. mount the `/Media/` directory of your iOS device to your local filesystem (this does not require a jailbroken device):
+2. mount the `/Media/` directory of your iOS device to local filesystem:
     ```shell
     mkdir ~/iPhone_Media/
     ifuse ~/iPhone_Media/
     ```

-3. copy your `.m4r` files to `~/iPhone_Media/iTunes_Control/Ringtones/`:
+3. copy your `.m4r` files to `/Media/iTunes_Control/Ringtones/` on the device:
     ```shell
     cp ~/Music/Ringtones/*.m4r ~/iPhone_Media/iTunes_Control/Ringtones/
     ```